domenicoindrio/wordpress_docker/README.md

 For this project, that example served as a *canvas* and was modified to reflect the knowledge I have assimilated up to this point.
 The core setup, a WordPress service and a database service, remains unchanged.

+> [!IMPORTANT]
-> *The setup provided here is intentionally simple and accessible, designed to get WordPress running in just a few steps, even for users new to Docker.*
+> The setup provided here is *intentionally simple* and accessible, designed to get WordPress running in just a few steps, even for users new to Docker.

 ---